Lake Athens: History

 The Lake Athens reservoir was constructed in 1962.
 The Athens Municipal Water Authority oversees Lake Athens and Lake Athens Dam.
-The construction of the dam began on September 25, 1961, and was completed in May of 1963.
+The construction of the dam began on September 25, 1961, and was completed in May 1963.
 The design engineer for the dam project was Wisenbaker, Fix, and Associates.
 The contractor for the project was Elm Fork Construction Co.
 Lake Athens was built for recreation, flood control, and water supply.
 The Caddoan Indians lived in the region and made pottery out of clay deposits in the area.
 The name "Athens" came from the city Athens, Greece.
 This name was suggested by Dulcina A. Holland in 1850.